9R2by/rng-testing/README.md

 * mt19937_rands.header
   * includes the header of the generated file (until line 6)
 * aes_ofb_dieharder.report
-  * the results from the all dieharder tests
+  * the results from the dieharder tests
 * mt19937_dieharder.report
-  * the results from the all dieharder tests
+  * the results from the dieharder tests

 The script was tested on Fedora 38, Debian 12.2 and Ubuntu 20.04.6 LTS using dieharder version 3.31.1.
 Using dieharder on Ubuntu 22.04.3 LTS had some issues with the file reading.
 I am unsure about the reasons.